KevinUnkle/c0523-code-solutions/css-flexbox/css-flexbox-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is the default `flex-direction` of a `flex` container?
+  The default flex-direction of a flex container is a row, and its to the right.
 - What is the default `flex-wrap` of a `flex` container?
+  Default is nowrap.
 - What axis do the `justify-content` properties work on?
+  On the x axis.
 - What axis do the `align-items` properties work on?
+  On the y axis.

 ## Notes